MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 NestingDepthHighest           : 3
 ```

-For more information on these metrics and which aspect(s) of quality/maintainability they attempt to quantify, please refer to [this documentation page](http://pscodehealth.readthedocs.io/en/latest/Metrics/).
+For more information on these metrics and which aspects of quality they attempt to quantify, please refer to [this documentation page](http://pscodehealth.readthedocs.io/en/latest/Metrics/).

 ### PSCodeHealth HTML report

-This raw data is nice but a visual, dashboard-like HTML report would probably be a better starting point to understand where this project is doing well and where it needs improvement.
+This raw data is nice but a *dashboard-like* HTML report would probably be a nicer way of viewing where this project is doing well and where it needs improvement.
 We can do that using the `HtmlReportPath` parameter :

 ```powershell
 C:\PSGithubSearch> Invoke-PSCodeHealth @Params -HtmlReportPath 'C:\HealthReport.html'